sganz/Scrubbie/README.md

 help things move along.
 Access to a few of the Regex's special features such as maximum execution time and compiled cache size are controllable as well.

-* Strip stings from other strings
+* Strip strings from other strings
 * Replace by list of regexs
 * Replace words by other words
 * Translate characters from one set to another